hasithperera/RocksatX-WVU/Docs/General/Update - Justin.md

 ## Changes to design
 - Changed the 105 Ohm resistors on the 20 MHz Low Pass Filter to a 50 Ohm Resistor
+	- Changing the 105 Ohm Resistors to 50 Ohms Resistors made everything grounded?
+Reverting back to 105 Ohm fixed this.
+Changing R23 to 50 Ohm from 105 Ohm grounded the RP-Rx port also.